KCDataVis/Pyber-Analysis/README.md

-Pyber Analysis
+## Pyber Analysis:
-This notebook utilizes Python Pandas and Matplotlib to organize, analyze, chart, and plot the sampled ridesharing data.
+#### This notebook utilizes Python Pandas and Matplotlib to organize, analyze, chart, and plot the sampled ridesharing data.

-Analysis:
+### Analysis:

     1).
 Urban city types have the lowest average fare price considering they also have the highest driver count and number of rides.